baozzii/tp/docs/UserGuide.md

 <box type="note" seamless>

-**Note:** Organ must be all alphabetical characters or spaces, but first letter must alphabetical
+**Note:** Organ must be all alphabetical characters or spaces, but the first letter must be alphabetical.
+All characters must be in upper-case.
 </box>

 Examples: